 Testing, testing, testing…

 It is that time of year again… it’s testing season!
-In California, students in public and charter schools are taking the new Smarter Balanced Assessments, aligned to the Common Core Standards, for the first time!
+In California, students in public and charter schools are taking the Smarter Balanced Assessments, aligned to the Common Core Standards.
 The stakes are high… teachers have been working hard to prepare students and now it is students’ chance to show what they know on the test.
 This time of year is stressful for everybody: teachers, students, administrators and even parents.
 Since emotions are contagious, if students are anxious teachers might become agitated too!
 In an earlier post, I discussed how SEL can help teachers deal with the daily stress of teaching.
 SEL is also a powerful tool to help students be better prepared for this taxing time of the year.
 Try to incorporate these routines before, during and after testing to keep a positive testing environment in your classroom.

 Before: Let students name their emotions about the test.
 Naming emotions reduces the intensity of emotion processing in the brain.
 When students identify their feelings, they increase self-awareness and can better navigate their emotions before they start the test.
 You can do this activity as a pair-share, in small groups or whole group discussion.